 Farset Labs has been running Northern Ireland’s largest regular public GGJ site since 2013, this year joining over 100 other countries taking part.
 We will be live streaming video from sites all over the world during the weekend, and there will also be an opportunity to see and play other teams’ games at the end of the event.
 The details of the venue are also available on our Global Game Jam listing.

 We ask that you reserve your seat at Farset Labs on Eventbrite, so that we can get accurate numbers for our food orders (included in your registration).

 Global Game Jam is always very popular; so to avoid disappointment, book early!

-The event is free, and all meals are catered!
-The game jam’s theme will be announced at 5pm on Friday 20th January so we recommend all participants to be in Farset before that time, or send word if you will be arriving later on.
+The theme is announced on-site at 5pm on Friday 31st January so we recommend everyone be in Farset before that time, or send word if you will be arriving later on.
 We look forward to seeing you all, as it will be a great weekend!

 WHAT DO I NEED?

 There is no required skill level or barrier for entry; we welcome programmers, artists, musicians and anyone else who might be interested in being involved!
 Bring yourself and your equipment – the organisers recommend that participants wait until the beginning of the event to form teams.
 We have found that this worked well in the past and gives interesting results.